-Jean Schroedel is a professor in the Department of Politics & Government.
+Jean Schroedel is the Thornton F. Bradshaw Chair in the Department of Politics & Government.
 She teaches classes on American political development, voting rights, women and the law, women and policy, Congress and policy-making.

 Schroedel earned her BA in political science from the University of Washington in 1981 and a PhD in political science from the Massachusetts Institute of Technology in 1990.
 Before her appointment at CGU, Schroedel spent two years as an assistant professor at Yale University.